AasaiAlangaram/Python-GUI-for-img2pdf-converter/README.md

 ## Why do we need this?

-The answer is quite straightforward, no one wants to upload their confedential documents into unknown converter sites.
+The answer is quite straightforward, no one likes to upload their confedential documents into unknown converter sites.

 ### Packages Used: